Potato ricer: Uses

 This tool is commonly used to rice potatoes, a process that forces cooked potatoes through the ricer and turns the potatoes into fine, thin shreds.
 The resulting potatoes are lighter and fluffier.
 The process allows the full starch cells of high-starch potatoes to maintain their integrity and stay separate, giving the potatoes a fluffy, full texture.
 At this point, milk, butter, and other additives can easily be blended to maintain the starch structure, the result being consistent mashed potatoes.
 The process works since uniform texture is created due to the passing of potatoes through evenly sized holes, which ensures that the potatoes are smashed only once.
 With this method, the cell walls are much less likely to break open.

-Pressing cooked vegetables and fruits through the small holes produces a puree comparable to using a drum sieve.
+Pressing cooked vegetables and fruits through the small holes produces a purée comparable to using a drum sieve.
 Many foods can now be pureed more easily in a food processor; however, a manual method such as ricing is best for potatoes, which are starchy and become glutinous (in the sense of being glue-like or sticky, and not in the sense of containing gluten) when over-processed.
 Ricers are often used to puree food for babies.

 A ricer can be used to remove excess water from foods such as cooked greens that are to be added to quiche, thawed frozen spinach, and sliced or grated potatoes to improve the quality of potato chips or hash browns made from them.

-Ricers are also used to make Mont Blanc (a dessert of chestnut puree), lefse (a Norwegian) flatbread, spätzle (German noodles), passatelli (a type of Italian pasta), and process ice cream when making the German dish spaghettieis.
+Ricers are also used to make Mont Blanc (a dessert of chestnut puree), lefse (a Norwegian flatbread), spätzle (German noodles), passatelli (a type of Italian pasta), and process ice cream when making the German dish spaghettieis.

 Potters and ceramicists use ricers to extrude "hair" for sculptures of humans or animals such as sheep.